Housing Services (Supportive Housing)

 Supportive Housing applications are generally prepared by a mental health professional.
 However other individuals, including family members, often assist people with this process.

-The Center for Urban Community Services (CUCS) is available to help with the housing application process.
-Call CUCS at (212) 801-3333 and ask for a Housing Consultant for information about the HRA housing application and referral process.
+The Center for Urban Community Services is available to help with the housing application process.
+For information about the housing application and referral process, call the Center at 212-801-3333 and ask for a housing consultant.

 Supportive housing programming offers tenants with assistance in getting jobs, reuniting with families, getting treatment and recovering from mental health problems.
 Participation in services is voluntary and is designed to meet the needs of each resident.
 Support services include:

 - Medication management and counseling

 - Assistance in gaining access to government benefits